Home | Dubai forum | Print

 Suggestions for tourists and new (or any, for that matter) residents using taxis:

-• If you're female, especially if you're young (adult not child) and/or attractive, you'll possibly get taxi drivers trying to hit on you, or marry you, or marry you to a male relative - and they can sometimes be quite persistent about it, although serious physical threats are very rare or almost non-existent (we haven't heard of any).
-Whether this happens frequently or rarely depends partly on your perspective, seating position (don't sit in the front), and attitude (be blunt rather than aggressive or submissive, don't answer his questions).
+If you're female, especially if you're young (adult not child) and/or attractive, you'll possibly get taxi drivers trying to hit on you, or marry you, or marry you to a male relative.
+They can sometimes be quite persistent about it, although serious physical threats are very rare.
+Whether the harassment happens frequently or rarely depends partly on your perspective, seating position (don't sit in the front), and attitude (be blunt rather than aggressive or submissive, don't answer his questions).
 Don't be too naive about it but it might help to try and see things from his perspective too.
-Male taxi drivers (there are very few female taxi drivers in Dubai but you can request one if ordering a taxi by phone) often come from countries with an autocratic, patriarchal, and/or misogynistic society, so if you're dressed in your hottest CFM dress and shoes on your way to a nightclub, that is likely to jar his cultural sensitivities to say the least.
-And if you're on the way home from a nightclub, drunk, with a new friend, try to behave yourselves otherwise you might find the driver gets wound up enough to make a detour to the police station - and you will discover that the law in Dubai is not on your side when it comes to having horizontal refreshments in the back of a taxi.
+Male taxi drivers (there are very few female taxi drivers in Dubai but you can request one if ordering a taxi by phone) often come from countries with an autocratic, patriarchal, and/or misogynistic society, so if you're dressed in your hottest CFM dress and shoes on your way to a nightclub, it is likely to jar his cultural sensitivities to say the least.
+And if you're on the way home from a nightclub, drunk, with a new friend, try to behave yourselves otherwise you might find the driver gets wound up enough to make a detour to the police station, and you will discover that the law in Dubai is not on your side when it comes to having horizontal refreshments in the back of a taxi.

 The public transport system in Dubai depends much more on taxis than is common in other cities around the world, due to an under-developed public transport network.
 Alternatives are on the way though, for example more bus routes, and the Dubai Metro started operations in September 2009.
 The Roads and Transport Authority Dubai (RTA) is the regulator of taxi services (and other public transport).